enanka2124/Enanka-Nandi/README.md

 Problem-1: Create a small calculator which performs operations such as Addition, Subtraction, Multiplication and Division using class.
   Calculator inputs :> ‘a’, ‘b’ and ‘type of operation’ Datatype :> ‘a’ = double, ‘b’ = double, ‘type of operation’ = string

+    //  A simple calculator program that performs Addition, Subtraction, Multiplication, and Division using a class-based structure.
+The program takes two numbers and an operator as input from the user and displays the result.

 Problem-2: With a single integer as the input, generate the following until a = x [series of numbers as shown in below examples]